 Overview and Objective

-The primary objective of the ICLP is accessibility through opportunity.
-The ICLP will achieve its mission if it encourages and enables highly talented and qualified potential law students to apply for admission to Osgoode when they otherwise would not have done so due to the “sticker shock” of tuition and other barriers involved for students financing their legal education.
-In addition, the ICLP is meant to enable participants to pursue careers of their choice after law school, without the burden of significant debt and overwhelming loan repayment obligations impacting their choices.
+The ICLP is designed to promote access and opportunity, encouraging highly talented and qualified potential law students to apply for admission to Osgoode when they otherwise might have been deterred by tuition costs and other barriers.
+The ICLP is also meant to enable participants to pursue careers of their choice after law school, without having their choices constrained by overwhelming loan repayment obligations.

 - Review ICLP information in the OLSAS Information Booklet

 - Complete the online Financial Statement, including the supplemental ICLP portion, when you complete your application for admission to Osgoode through OLSAS.
-Your application must be submitted by the application deadline of November 1.
-To be eligible for the ICLP you must have written the LSAT by November 2018.
-January 2019 LSAT scores will not be considered for ICLP applicants
+Your application must be submitted by November 1.
+To be eligible for the ICLP you must have written the LSAT by November 2022.
+January 2023 test scores will not be considered for ICLP applicants.

 - Upon receipt of an offer of acceptance to Osgoode, you will be notified that you have two weeks to submit supporting documentation to complete your ICLP application.
 Required documentation is specified in the supplemental ICLP portion of the online Financial Statement.